 Password complexity policy

 When password hash synchronization is enabled, the password complexity policies in your on-premises Active Directory instance override complexity policies in the cloud for synchronized users.
-You can use all of the valid passwords from your on-premises Active Directory instance to access Azure AD services.
+You can use all of the valid passwords from your on-premises Active Directory instance to access Microsoft Entra services.

 Passwords for users that are created directly in the cloud are still subject to password policies as defined in the cloud.